arrow

 The DFSA offers two kinds of licenses:

-• Innovation Testing License (ITL): enables fintech companies to experiment and assess their products and services in a controlled environment.
+• Innovation Testing License (ITL): Enables fintech companies to experiment and assess their products and services in a controlled environment.

-• Financial Services License (FSL): authorizes companies to operate in the Dubai International Financial Centre (DIFC) and provide services to clients.
+• Financial Services License (FSL): Authorizes companies to operate in the Dubai International Financial Centre (DIFC) and provide services to clients.

 Saudi Arabia